This blog post was updated on December 17, 2021.

 Myth: Gas prices go up around Thanksgiving

 False.
-Those who prefer to hit the road instead of the airport come Thanksgiving can rest easy; despite what many people believe (and repeat to anyone who cares to listen), the truth of the matter is that gas prices have actually shown a habit of decreasing in the weeks around Thanksgiving.
-That will be music to your wallet as you buckle up for that family road trip.
+Those who prefer to hit the road instead of the airport come Thanksgiving can rest easy; despite what many people believe (and repeat to anyone who cares to listen), the truth of the matter is that gas prices actually shown a habit of decreasing in the weeks around Thanksgiving.
+That will be music to your wallet as you buckle up for that family road trip!

 Myth: There are no last-minute flight deals around Thanksgiving

 False.
-While many people like to play it safe and ensure they’ve booked flights and hotel rooms months in advance, you can often get an amazing deal by cutting it a bit closer to your date of travel.
-Many airlines and websites hold out until the last moment before dropping deep discounts on travel, including Thanksgiving flights and hotel accommodations.
+While many people like to play it safe and ensure they’ve booked flights and hotel rooms months in advance, you can often get an amazing deal just by cutting it a bit closer to your date of travel.
+Many airlines and websites hold out until the very last moment before dropping deep discounts on travel, including Thanksgiving flights and hotel accommodations.
 That being said, remember that there are plenty of other would-be travelers out there hunting for the best Thanksgiving travel deals.
 If you’re hoping to travel for less during this busy time you’re going to have to rely on patience, determination, and a little bit of luck.

 Myth: You can’t bring outside food on an airplane